enqueuer-land/enqueuer/README.md

     xmlContent: <<xml://path/to/xml/file.xml>>

 ##### asserter
-An asserter plugin provides you a nicely way to use different assertions than these built-in ones:
+An asserter plugin provides you a nicely way to use different assertions than these built-in ones.
-Run `$ nqr -t` to get the full available list:

     asserters:
     -   expect: